prernaparwani13/.github/profile/README.md

-AlgoSquad is a dynamic space for **developers, tech enthusiasts, and learners** passionate about **algorithms, artificial intelligence, and software development**.
+CommitFlicker  is a dynamic space for **developers, tech enthusiasts, and learners** passionate about **algorithms, artificial intelligence, and software development**.
 Whether you're a beginner or an expert, this is the place to explore, collaborate, and innovate!

 ## 🌟 What We Do
 - 🔍 **Algorithm Challenges** – Solve and discuss complex algorithmic problems.